 Are you looking for a way to skim a few bucks off your travel expenses?
-Well, why not consider sleeping in an airport?
+Well, why not consider sleeping in the airport?

 Airport sleeping is no longer just for the cheap young backpacker.
-Nowadays, early morning flights, long layovers, flight cancellations, snow storms and erupting volcanoes are just a few reasons why you'll see people of all ages and incomes stretched out on airport floors around the world.
+Nowadays, early morning flights, long layovers, flight cancellations, snow storms and erupting volcanoes are just a few reasons why you'll see travellers from all walks of life stretched out on airport floors around the world.

-Whether you sleep in an airport overnight by choice or you just get stuck in the airport due to a layover, let The Guide to Sleeping in Airports help make your travel experience more tolerable.
+Whether you sleep in an airport overnight by choice or you just get stuck in the airport due to a layover or weather delay, let The Guide to Sleeping in Airports help make your travel experience more tolerable.

 When it comes to sleeping in the airport, some airports are better than others.
 These airports have been voted the Top 10 Best Airports.

-....and then there are the Worst Airports that are more challenging to sleep in overnight or relax in during delays and transits.
+....and then there are the Worst Airports that can be more of a challenge to sleep in overnight.

 Explore the Site